YoshihiroA/SB_tabular/README.md

 - Fitted on training data only → compute mean, std
 - Applied identically to both train and test
 - Ensures all features have comparable scales
-- Enables fair metric comparison across features
+- Enables fair metric comparison across features and datasets
-- Required for stable DSBM training (Gaussian N(0,1) initialization)

 ### VAE Extension (Categorical Handling)